Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Illustrative Example of using CMAF and DASH ingest specification # {#Example_ingest}

-  In this section we provide some example deployments for live streaming, mapping to the architecture defined in DASH-IF live Task Force.
+  In this section we provide some example deployments for live streaming, mapping to the architecture defined in DASH-IF live Task Force using the emerging MPEG DASH CMAF profile.

   ## Example 1 with CMAF ingest and a just-in-time packager ##{##Example_1}
   Diagram 9 shows an example where a separate packager and origin server are used.